-Frequent urination can often signal serious medical issues such as kidney disease, a urinary tract infection, liver disease, or diabetes.
+Frequent urination can often signal serious medical issues such as kidney disease, a urinary tract infection, diabetes, or bladder cancer.
 It’s imperative to know when a veterinarian visit is urgently needed.
 If your dog’s excessive peeing is accompanied by any of the symptoms below, seek professional veterinary care as soon as possible.

 - Blood in the urine.
 The most obvious and alarming sign for many owners is blood in dogs’ urine (hematuria).
 This may signify bladder or kidney infections, diabetes, and more serious internal ailments.
 Bloody urine is one especially concerning red flag that should always warrant an immediate vet visit.

 - Unusual odor.
 Most owners can recognize the normal, common smell of dog urine.
 If, however, there’s a noticeable change in the odor of your dog’s urine, it may signify an infection or other serious issues.

 - Excessive drinking.
 Dogs may drink more water from time to time on hot days or after strenuous activity.
 If the excessive drinking becomes regular and sustained, though, there’s likely an underlying medical or behavioral cause that can best be identified and treated by a vet.

 - Straining to pee.
 Difficulty urinating or pain while peeing is a sure sign of trouble.
 Straining to pee is often a symptom of an underlying condition like a UTI or bladder stones.